Jumpstarting Your Investment Opportunities With JOBS Act Investment Offerings

 - Regulation crowdfunding, also known as Regulation CF funding, allows companies to raise $5 million over a 12 period from both accredited and non-accredited investors.
 Issuers must file Form C with the SEC prior to making an offering, which must be made through an SEC-registered intermediary.
 There are limits on individual investments.

-- Regulation D offerings remove the 35 investor cap that existed in the prior rule now known as rule 506(b).
-As with its predecessor, there is no cap to the amount of capital an issuer can raise, but issuers can now make general solicitations.
+- As with its predecessor, there is no cap to the amount of capital an issuer can raise, but issuers can now make general solicitations.
 Investors purchasing securities under Regulation D must be accredited investors.
 Issuers must file Form D with the SEC within 15 days of the first sale.

-- Regulation A+ offerings act likes an IPO, except issuing companies aren’t going public.
-Reg A+ has two different tiers.
-The SEC must review and qualify the offering in both cases.
-Investors can be accredited or non-accredited investors under both categories.
-Companies can raise up to $20 million under the first tier but may face additional qualification requirements from state regulators.
-The second tier allows companies to raise up to $75 million and avoid state qualification requirements, but there are additional reporting requirements and limitations on what individual investors can offer.
+- Under Regulation A+, companies can raise up to $20 million under Tier I but may face additional qualification requirements from state regulators.
+Tier II of Regulation A+ allows companies to raise up to $75 million and avoid state qualification requirements, but there are additional reporting requirements and limitations on what individual investors can offer.

 - Regulation CF and Regulation D offerings are restricted securities, meaning securities sold can’t be traded within a specific time frame.
 There are no resale restrictions under either tier of Regulation A+.